We Are the First Brigade

 Extolling the First Brigade of the Polish Legions, the song is considered an important emblem of the early-20th-century struggle for Polish independence.
 It is also now an official anthem of the Polish Army.

 The song melody was borrowed from Kielce March #10 in the songbook of the Kielce Fire Department band.
 It had probably been composed by Captain Andrzej Brzuchal-Sikorski, the band's conductor from 1905, and later bandmaster of the First Brigade of the Polish Legions.
 It was he who arranged and first conducted the song.

-The earliest recognized version of the song appeared in 1917, the words being composed spontaneously during the war by several individuals including Colonel Andrzej Hałaciński and Legions officer Tadeusz Biernacki.
+The earliest recognized version of the song appeared in 1917, with the lyrics written spontaneously during the war by several individuals including Colonel Andrzej Hałaciński and Legions officer Tadeusz Biernacki.

-Between 1926 and 1927, many of Piłsudski's supporters viewed the song as the national anthem of Poland.
+Between the May Coup and the designation of Mazurek Dąbrowskiego as the national anthem of Poland in February 1927, many of Piłsudski's supporters viewed the song as the interim national anthem.